-Pregnancy insomnia is thought to affect up at 78% of women at some point during the pregnancy.
+Pregnancy insomnia is when a woman has trouble sleeping.
+It’s thought to affect up to 78% of pregnant women at some point during their pregnancy.

 If you’re in that 78%, you probably know only too well how infuriating it is each time someone tells you to ‘get plenty of sleep now, because you won’t be able to once the baby arrives!’